liamhorton0528/Node-Basics/README.md

-MINI-PROJECT-6 CHANGES:
+MINI-PROJECT-7 CHANGES:
-- Added conditional rendering in App.js to display the number of users listed while there are users being stored.
-- Added "Clear list" button to demonstrate conditional rendering.
+- Created a database with mongoose
+- Created schema for user object
+- Edited "/api/users" GET endpoint to get data from database rather than from the file
-- useState hook is used to create the state for user storage/changes and useEffect hook is used to call an API that returns user list.
+- Edited "/api/users" POST endpoint to create a new user using the user schema and upload it to our database
-- Custom hooks handleRefresh and handleClear deal with refreshing the list and clearing the list.
+- Added option for user to add a user to the list
+- Removed endpoints that are no longer in use